nagiashraf/SocialAppCourse/README.md

 - Policy based authorization
 - User profile
 - Uploading photos on Cloudinary
-- Online presence
+- Online presence using SignalR
+- Live chat using SignalR
 - Users can like each other
-- Live chat

-**The Angular app is not complete yet.**

 **You can watch Neil's course on [Udemy](https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/).**